-A gnarled, sick tree sat solitary in the middle of a woods.
-Its bark stained red from blood, and black from the pustules that grew and split, from the sickness that took a hold from within.
+A gnarled, sick tree sat solitary in the middle of the woods.
+Its bark was stained red from blood and black from the pustules that grew and split from the sickness that took hold from within.
 Its thickest branch twisted and turned, outstretching from the short but stocky trunk of the tree.
 Pustules dot its split and weak bark.
-Small branches grow outward to no avail as they lack any new or old vegetation.
-Half way down the branch a thick rope was tied, frayed, and overlapping.
+Small branches grow outward to no avail as they lack new or old vegetation.
+Halfway down the branch, a thick rope was tied, frayed, and overlapping.
 A single strand lowered till it hung two meters above the ground.
-At the very end of the rope was a thick knot that created a crude ball at the bottom.
+A thick knot at the end of the rope created a crude ball at the bottom.

 “That is the tree we are going to climb?” said the shrill voice of a boy from behind a nearby shrub.

-“Don’t sound so much like a wuss Tommy, it is an Enadrome tree.
-They are one of the safest places on all of Hollow.
+“Don’t sound so much like a wuss, Tommy; it is an Enadrome tree.
+They are one of the safest places in all of Hollow.
 Said an equally shrill voice.

 “But Monty, I really don’t think we should be here.
 You heard all the adults talking about what they saw.”